3EN-Cloud/autocomplete-netsuite/README.md

-# autocomplete-netsuite package
+# autocomplete-netsuite

-An autocomplete package for atom, that autocomplete's functions from the NetSuite SuiteScript api.
+An autocomplete package for atom, that autocompletes functions from the NetSuite SuiteScript api.